Frivolous Suits in PA & the Dragonetti Act

-Spilled coffee on a table, reflecting the mess of a frivolous lawsuit in PAOur Pittsburgh trial lawyers handle claims against those whose frivolous civil lawsuits (civil litigation versus family law or criminal law).
-These kinds of suits often cause stress, lost time, business interruption, the expense of attorney fees, and more for the victim.
+Our Pittsburgh trial lawyers handle claims against those whose frivolous civil lawsuits, which can violate PA’s Dragonetti Act (below) or common law abuse of process.
+In fact, baseless suits often cause stress, lost time, business interruption, the expense of attorney fees, and more for the victim.
 Serious stuff.For this reason, we welcome stories on the lighter side.

 A Story on The Lighter Side – Sued Over a Bad Call in Football?

 A great one came along in 2013. involving a proud member of the Steeler Nation (like us).
-This person — for some reason — decided to sue in federal court because the refs made a bad call.
+There, a person decided to sue referees in federal court because the refs had made a bad call.

 Members of the Steeler Nation may recall how, in 2013, our beloved Pittsburgh Steelers needed the Kansas City Chiefs (“KC”) to beat the San Diego Chargers (“Chargers”), for the Steelers to clinch a wildcard playoff spot in 2013.
 The stage was set.
 The KC-Chargers game was close.
 KC lined up to kick a game winning field goal (that would send the Steelers to the playoffs!) yet missed, but alas, the Charger had too many players on the field and the ball would be re-kicked, after a five yard penalty would be assessed.
 Simple, right?